 Clearly, now is a great time to enroll in programs at beauty colleges and to work toward a career in this industry, both for women and for men.
 Programs exist for cosmetology, but also for specializations, including barbering, makeup artistry, hairstyle and design, hair coloring, facial and skin specialists, and nail specialists.

 The beauty school at Florida Technical College (FTC) offers programs in all of these fields of the beauty industry and most are offered at multiple campuses across Florida.
 Most of these programs take twelve months or less to complete and include plenty of expert classroom instruction as well as hands-on practice to prepare students for careers in this high-demand industry.

-FTC also offers many other advantages for men and women interested in enrolling in beauty colleges.
+Florida Technical College also offers many other advantages for men and women interested in enrolling in beauty colleges.
 There are multiple campuses to choose from, flexible class schedules for working students and those with family responsibilities, small class sizes with experienced instructors, and assistance with finding a career and a position upon graduation.
 As a man, now is a great time to get into the beauty industry.
-To get started you only need to enroll in a program like those offered at FTC.
+To get started you only need to enroll in a program like those offered at Florida Technical College.
 Contact our beauty school to get more information about your options.

 *These examples are intended to serve only as a general guide of possible employment opportunities.
 There are many factors that determine the job an individual may obtain, and Florida Technical College cannot guarantee its graduate any particular job.
 Some positions may require license or other certifications.
 We encourage you to research the requirements for the particular position you desire.